lucj/k0s-family/content/k0s/single-node/_index.md

 {{< callout type="info" >}}
 When installing k0s we can provide the following options:

-- `--single` allows to configure the instance as both a control-plane and a worker Node
+- `--single` allows to configure the instance as both a control plane and a worker Node
 - `--worker` allows to configure the instance as a worker Node

-If none of these option is provided, the instance will act as a control-plane only Node.
+If none of these option is provided, the instance will act as a control plane only Node.
 {{< /callout >}}

 Next, start the cluster.